Bedtime procrastination – why bedtimes are different to bodytimes

 Let’s return to the question whether low self-regulation skills are to blame.
 I think this does play a role albeit a smaller one.
 Lack of sleep leaves you feeling unrefreshed and unrestored.
 That has consequences for your ability to apply self-control and do what you intend to do.
 Meaning it can lead to procrastination generally, not just going to bed on time.
 Late chronotypes tend to have unhealthy lifestyles and diets compared to early chronotypes for example.
 Because many owls live in a constant misalignment (between their internal clock and societal schedules) causing an almost permanent sleep debt, their self-regulation resources can never be really restored.
 Thus, it’s harder for them to follow-through with their intentions.
 Instead, they (and larks are no different when they are tired), go for short-term pleasures – read just one more blog article on their favourite subject.
 And so they ‘procrastinate’ bedtime and sleep once again.

 Earlier on I said that will power can’t change your body clock.
 The latter is a biological entity, it’s part of a biological system.
 The only way to influence and change that is through your daily behaviour.
 When you do what you do and the regularity of these behaviours in relation to your sleep time matter.
 Your eating and probably your exercise window are good examples.
 But the most important behaviour that will affect your clock is when you expose yourself to light and also darkness.
 If you want to shift your body forward, i.e. to an earlier time, do the following: Dim the lights in the early evening and go outside first thing in the morning.
 You have to do this on a daily basis and you will also have to adjust the rest of your lifestyle (and perhaps that of your family) too.

-If you want to learn more about your body clock and how to shift it, email or book an initial call with me.
+If you want to learn more about your body clock and how to shift it, or how a little me time can help sleeping well, email or book an initial call with me.